Crispy Aloo Pakora / Potato Fritters

 Cut the chili into fine shreds and put them in the mixing bowl.

-Take 4-5 large potatoes wash them and peel off the skin.
-Cut the potatoes into thin slices in round shape.
+Take 4-5 large potatoes to wash them and peel off the skin.
+Cut the potatoes into thin slices in a round shape.

 Once the slices enter the hot oil, continue frying the pakoras on low flame for around 5-6 minutes, or until the pakoras are crisp and golden-brown.